 The committee will separately vote (pass or fail) on each of the three components of the written plan and its oral defense: (a) knowledge of the research plan, (b) general knowledge of the research field and (c) research progress to date.
 Passing requires a favorable three fourths vote of the committee in each case.
 Successful passing of all three components is required for you to move forward in the Ph.D. track.
-Passing only two of the three components of the Research Plan leads to a postponement of the Independent Research Proposal (4.11) to early in your fifth semester and to a re-defense of the part of the Research Plan not passed.
+Passing only two of the three components of the Research Plan leads to a postponement of the Independent Research Proposal (4.11) until early in your fifth semester and to a re-defense of the part of the Research Plan not passed.
 The re-defense must take place during your fourth semester (either February 16 - March 15 or October).
-If you pass the repeated component in the re-defense of the Research Plan, you will be placed in the terminal M.S. degree category or, in extreme cases, terminated.
+If you pass less than two of the three components of the original defense of the Research Plan or do not pass the repeated component in the re-defense of the Research Plan, you will be placed in the terminal M.S. degree category or, in extreme cases, terminated.
 The committee may also require you to take additional or remedial course work.